choria-legacy/mcollective-sysctl-data/README.md

 ##Introduction

-This plugin can retrive a value from a Linux sysctl variable to be used in agents and discovery.
+This plugin can retrieve a value from a Linux sysctl variable to be used in agents and discovery.

 Sample usage to select all machines where ipv4 forwarding is enabled: